JagdeepSing/lab-09-back-end/README.md

 03-21-2019: Added sql database for data recieved from APIs for location, weather and meetups route.
 Deployed to heroku with postgresql.

 03-22-2019: Added cache invalidation for database data.
+Also added routes /movies and /yelp

 ## Credits and Collaborations